geikha/hyper-hydra/doc/hydra-convolutions.md

 # hydra-convolutions

 The hydra-convolutions extension adds image convolution functions to Hydra, allowing you to apply blur, sharpen, edge detection, and other kernel-based effects.
+This is an experimental extension, so pelase read thoroughly.

 ## Available convolution functions